PrasuHirapara/Java/Core Java/src/Serialization/info.md

 4. **Serializable Hierarchy**: If a superclass is not serializable, only the serializable subclass fields are saved.
 5. **Custom Serialization**: Implement `writeObject` and `readObject` methods for custom serialization logic.

+## `serialVersionUID`
+It is a unique identifier for each Serializable class.
+It is used to ensure that a deserialized object matches the version of the class.
+If a class does not explicitly define a `serialVersionUID`, the Java runtime generates one based on the class's structure.
+However, it is recommended to declare `serialVersionUID` explicitly, especially when evolving a class, to prevent `InvalidClassException` during deserialization.

+## Using `.ser` foramte
+- Readability and Convention: Using .ser makes it clear that the file contains serialized data.
+This helps developers recognize that they need to deserialize the content before use, especially if multiple types of files are stored in the same location.
+- Organization: It separates serialized files from other data types, making it easier to organize and manage files.
+-
 ## Example Code

 ### User Class